maleckicoa/Sparkify-Project/README.md

 - PySpark session creation
 - Data Import
 - Data Cleaning
-- Data Aggregation and preparation
+- Data Aggregation and Preparation
-- Classification algorithms are used predict customer Churn
+- Classification Algorithms are used to predict customer Churn
 - Results are evaluated based on common metrics